Kannamangala

-Kannamangala village is located in Bangalore East Tehsil of Bangalore district in Karnataka, India.
-It is situated 6 km away from sub-district headquarter Bangalore East.
+Kannamangala is a village located in Bangalore East Tehsil, in the Bangalore Rural district in Karnataka, India.
+It is situated 6 km away from the sub-district headquarters of Bangalore East.
 As per 2009 stats, Kannamangala village is also a gram panchayat.

 The total geographical area of village is 325.13 hectares.
-Kannamangala has a total population of 4,381 peoples.
-There are about 1,146 houses in Kannamangala village.
+Kannamangala has a total population of 4,381 people, and 1,146 houses.

 Kannamangala Lake

 Kannamangala Lake is spread over 18 acres.
-It was the lifeline of Kannamangala, Seegehalli and Doddabhanahalli and served the panchayats as a main source of water to the whole village with a population of more than 25.000.
+It was the lifeline of Kannamangala, Seegehalli and Doddabhanahalli and served the panchayats as a main source of water to the whole region with a population of more than 25.000.
 The three panchayaths belong to the greater Whitefield district of Bangalore.